 EXHIBITION ANNOUNCEMENT :: Reclamation: Artists’ Books on the Environment

-VENUE :: San Francisco Center for the Book
+VENUES :: San Francisco Center for the Book and San Francisco Public Library's Skylight Gallery

 San Francisco Center for the Book is pleased to announce that we are seeking submissions for Reclamation: Artists’ Books on the Environment.
 The exhibition will open at SFCB in Summer 2021 as one of many worldwide actions in response to “Extraction: Art on the Edge of the Abyss,” a manifesto issued by Peter Koch in 2018.
 Reclamation: Artists’ Books on the Environment will subsequently travel, accompanied by an illustrated catalogue with essays by the curator and jurors.